SkylineCommunications/dataminer-docs/release-notes/Code_Libraries/Skyline.DataMiner.Core/Skyline.DataMiner.Core.DataMinerSystem/Skyline_DataMiner_Core_DataMinerSystem_Range_1.1.md

 #### Fix - Element deletion will be fully deleted

-When deleting an IDmsElement, it will now set a flag to properly delete an element like when done via Cube.
+When an IDmsElement is deleted, a flag will now be set to properly delete an element like when this is done via Cube.

-Without the flag it could happen that active alarms were not deleted.
+Without the flag, it could happen that active alarms were not deleted.

 ### 1.1.1.4